ppomes/myanon/README.md

 This tool is in alpha stage.
 Please report any issue.

+## Notable Changes

+### Version 0.8 (upcoming)
+- **Removed jq dependency**: JSON field anonymization is now handled by a built-in parser, eliminating the need for the external jq library.
+The `--enable-jq` configure option is now deprecated but still accepted for backward compatibility.

 ## Simple use case

 Example to create both a real crypted (sensitive) backup and an anonymized (non-sensitive) backup from a single mysqldump command: